awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-symfony-tutorial.md

 Symfony uses its own configuration files to configure database connections\.
 For instructions on connecting to a database with Symfony, see [Connecting to a Database with Symfony](create_deploy_PHP.rds.md#php-rds-symfony)\.

 Finally, if you plan on using your application in a production environment, you will want to [configure a custom domain name](customdomains.md) for your environment and [enable HTTPS](configuring-https.md) for secure connections\.

-For more information about Symfony, see [What is Symfony?](https://symfony.com/what-is-symfony) at symfony\.com\.